 Not really.
-On the surface, the Amazon main river looks more like open sea, with some waves, however we sail on some of the calmest waters in the world.
+On the surface, the Amazon main river looks more like an open sea, with some waves, however, we sail on some of the calmest waters in the world.
 In addition, our crew continually receives the most accurate weather information and navigates accordingly, which decreases the incidence of motion sickness for our guests.
 While navigating by skiff deeper into the flooded forest, the smaller tributaries take you to calm, mirrored water.

 How do I pay for purchases on board?
 Do you accept cash?

 You will be asked to sign for every cocktail and premium wine at the time you order it.
 Please keep track of your consumption of alcoholic beverages in order to avoid any confusion at the end of the cruise.
 You can pay your bar bill, as well as for any purchases in the boutique, either in U.S. dollars or with Visa, American Express, MasterCard or JCB.

 We are often asked what gratuity is appropriate for guides and crew, and our response is that the quality of service should determine the amount of any tip.
 From experience, we recommend an amount in the range of US$20 – $30 per passenger per day for the crew (to be divided among all the crew members) and between US$7 – $10 per passenger per day for the guides.